 Will children really have to stay 6 feet apart all day?

 No. Regulations ask that during meal and seated times, more distance is created than usual, which we can certainly try to do.
 At the same time, we all understand that keeping children 6 feet apart would not only be impossible, but also potentially emotionally traumatic.
 While we will encourage children to stay further apart than normal during meal times and when sitting at tables, outside play will remain very much the same as always, with teachers being mindful of situations that might be likely to spread germs (ex.
-Runny noses, no standing water play, gently discouraging touching one another, etc.).
+Runny noses, gently discouraging touching one another, etc.).
 In such cases, children will be reminded to wash their hands if necessary.
-We will also be maintaining strict boundaries with the other programs and staff members as much as possible to ensure that the encounters with other people in person are limited to no more than ten people.
-UPDATE: Sprinklers have now been approved for use, so please be sure to send a swimsuit, as this will be a particularly fun and refreshing activity for the warmer fall days!!
+We also maintain boundaries with the other programs and staff members as much as possible to ensure that the encounters with other programs are limited.

 Has Patchwork had any Covid cases?

-As of August 18th, we have had one instance of one staff member testing positive.
-This occurred during our setup week and no students were exposed.
-We had four staff members who were in close contact go on a 14 day quarantine and we are moving the start date of school back a few days to compensate.
-We have also worked closely with our Nurse Consultant and the Boulder County Health Department to ensure full compilance with all quarantine and cleaning procedures.
+As of August 18th, we have had one instance of one staff member testing positive and one instance of two related children testing positive.
+In both situations there was no community spread to other students or staff.
+We worked closely with our Nurse Consultant and the Boulder County Health Department to ensure full compliance with all quarantine and cleaning procedures.
 Please let us know if you would like more details.

 What is Patchwork’s refund policy going forward if there would be a need to close the school again/lockdown situation?

 Because childcare has been considered essential, even in the case of a return to a stay-at-home scenario, the school may be able to remain operational if all social distancing measures are fully implemented and everyone remains in compliance.
 Thus, It is our sincere hope that the school will not be fully closed again for any significant period of time.
-Our intention is to implement all social distancing rules and regulations to avoid any outbreaks, and to clean and sanitize thoroughly and reopen as soon as possible in the case of an outbreak (currently the recommendation is to close for 48 hours, possibly just for the program in which the outbreak occurs).
+Our intention is to implement all social distancing rules and regulations to avoid any outbreaks, and to clean and sanitize thoroughly and reopen as soon as possible in the case of an outbreak.

-Keeping all of this in mind, rather than requiring that tuition be paid three months in advance, we will be changing the policy to require payment only one month in advance, allowing families to withdraw with only three weeks’ notice given the potential uncertainty of families’ situations.
+Keeping all of this in mind, rather than requiring that tuition be paid three months in advance, we will be changing the policy to require payment only 6 weeks in advance, allowing families to withdraw with only three weeks’ notice given the potential uncertainty of families’ situations.

 In return, to allow Patchwork to offer staff some amount of guarantee, 50% of all tuition paid will be absolutely non-refundable.
 If, (due to lack of staff because of illness or inability to work or due to an outbreak, etc.) the school is closed due to the pandemic for less than two weeks total in the month there will be no refunds.
 If the school is closed due to the pandemic for more than two weeks total, tuition will be refunded for each day closed beyond the two weeks.
 Once again, people will also be given the option to turn that refund into a tax-deductible donation if they so chose.